 Harvard Associate Prof. Arkhat Abzhanov on Archosaurs, paedomorphosis, and evolution of birds

 In order to understand the evolution of Archosauria we wanted to trace the changes in the skulls of these animals all the way from the beginning, from primitive Archosaurs all the way to birds.
-And this work involved close collaboration with some important paleontologists including Dr. Mark Norell from the American Museum of Natural History, his chairman and a curator for paleontology, he is actually concerned to be number one dinosaur guide and probably one of the most famous living dinosaurs experts in the world and even more importantly he has a wonderful collection in his museum of dinosaur eggs, he was the first to discover dinosaur theropod eggs in Mongolia and in many other locations, and many of those eggs contained fossilized embryos.
-And this will become very important for our work, being able to understand the changes and the genetic changes which happened in the dinosaurs will be quite critical for explaining the evolution of the birds.
+And this work involved close collaboration with some important paleontologists including Dr. Mark Norell from the American Museum of Natural History.
+He is actually concerned to be number one dinosaur guide and even more importantly he has a wonderful collection in his museum of dinosaur eggs, he was the first to discover dinosaur theropod eggs in Mongolia and many of those eggs contained fossilized embryos.
+And this will become very important for our work, being able to understand the genetic changes, which happened in the dinosaurs will be quite critical for explaining the evolution of the birds.

-The birds in other words, and we can show that using morphometric analysis of skulls, are highly paedomorphic versions.
+We can show that using morphometric analysis of skulls the birds are highly paedomorphic versions.
 That is very juvenile versions of their ancestors, the theropod dinosaurs.
 They have very baby like skulls.
 And what we are trying to do now, we are trying to understand some of the molecular developmental mechanisms of how that change is actually possible.
-So, this is, again, overall, paedomorphosis considered to be an example of heterochrony which is a very important concept in evolutionary biology: how timing, how playing with timing development, with timing or order of events development can produce significant morphological changes.
-We are able to show, again, that birds are result of such heterochronic shifts, they are paedomorphic dinosaurs, baby like dinosaurs.